bentomas/smokesignals/README.md

 Really, really lightweight event emitting for Node and the browser.

 (though Node already has [event emitting built in][1] so I don't know why you'd use this there.
-This is directly inspired by Node's and doesn't even have most of the functionality that Node's event emitter has.)
+This is directly inspired by Node's and doesn't even have all of the functionality that Node's event emitter has.)

 This library has three goals:

-1. Make it easy to listen for and initiate events.
+1. Make it easy and intuitive to listen for and initiate events on an object.
-2. Be small.
+2. Be really small.
 Right now the minified version comes in at 459 bytes (153 bytes gzipped).
 3. Not pollute the global namespace or the objects it modifies with a bunch of crap.
+I define crap as anything that is not the API.

+There are many other [wonderful libraries that do similar things][2], but none of them worked exactly how I wanted them to work or met all the goals above.

 Installing
 ----------